tristin/akka-sdk/CONTRIBUTING.md

     mvn -Dkalix-sdk.version="0.7...-SNAPSHOT" compile
     ```

-Be careful not to accidentally check in the `maven-java` `pom.xml` files with changed version.
+Be careful not to accidentally check in the `maven` `pom.xml` files with changed version.